DestyNova/advent_of_code_2022/19/README.md

 Eventually when I got it running, I was astounded to discover that it produced the correct answer in about 22 seconds.
 A bit of optimisation brought it down to 12 seconds -- this consisted of the usual trick for Picat: define a range for every domain variable and try to reduce them their narrowest.

+**Update 2023-06-09:** I watched [this video](https://www.youtube.com/watch?v=5rb0vvJ7NCY) which describes a series of really nice optimisations and applied a few of them which got part 1 down to 14.262 seconds in Nim.

 ## Part 2

 This is where the magic of Picat comes in: a tiny modification to the source code produced a program that outputs the correct result in about 9 seconds.
 My split time was about 5 minutes.
 Applying the same optimisations as in part 1 brought it down to about 6 seconds.
 I'm amazed at how easily Picat can take on problems like this, without having to specify how to search or provide heuristic guidance (which I tried in my Nim implementation, but obviously got something wrong).